The country

 South Sudan has not held a presidential election since independence in 2011.
 After a power crisis erupted in 2013, South Sudan descended into conflict that has spread across much of the country, killing hundreds of thousands of people.
 A series of broken peace agreements and putative coalition governments have perpetuated competition between rival militias and a war economy that continues to fuel instability and violence.

 An initial peace agreement signed in 2015 failed.
 After many delays, a revitalized agreement signed in 2018 led to the formation of a Transitional Government of National Unity in February 2020.
 Progress in implementing the peace agreement has been slow, however, as the parties quarrel over the division of power.
-Elections have been postponed and the transition period was extended until February 2025.

 According to United Nations Mission in South Sudan (UNMISS), the number of civilians affected by violence in South Sudan increased sharply at the end of 2022, compared to both the previous quarter and the same period in 2021.
 Violence from October to December 2022 was concentrated in Upper Nile, Warrap and Jonglei.
-The number of civilians harmed increased by 87 per cent, compared to the same period in 2021.
-UNMISS reports this rise was accompanied by a disturbing increase in abductions and conflict-related sexual violence — which have gone up by 464 per cent and 360 per cent respectively, when compared to the previous year.
-However, the overall number of incidents of violence for the entire 2022 decreased when compared to 2021.
+The number of civilians harmed increased by 87 percent, compared to the same period in 2021.

 Donations